hexchat/hexchat/faq.md

 The root of your HexChat config is:

--   Windows: %APPDATA%\HexChat\addons
+-   Windows: %APPDATA%\HexChat\
--   Unix/Linux: ~/.config/hexchat/addons
+-   Unix/Linux: ~/.config/hexchat

 This may need to be created.